-Lancaster Avenue has had “East” and “West” designations ever since the street name was created in 1931 when North Street and East Front Street downtown and the Dallas Pike on the East Side were renamed “Lancaster Avenue” to honor the president of the Texas & Pacific railroad.
+Lancaster Avenue has had “East” and “West” designations ever since the street name was created in 1931 when North Street and East Front Street downtown and the Fort Worth-Dallas Pike on the East Side were renamed “Lancaster Avenue” to honor the president of the Texas & Pacific railroad.
 But even after the name change, until 1939 West Lancaster Avenue was also divided into east and west: east West Lancaster from Main Street to the waterworks and west West Lancaster from Montgomery Street to Foch Street, completed in 1936 in time for the Frontier Centennial.

 Between the east and west sections of West Lancaster lay the Clear Fork of the Trinity River.